Arevy/ShopX-Admin-Portal/README.md

 # ShopX Admin Portal

 ShopX Admin is the internal control centre for the ShopX commerce stack.
 It gives merchandising, marketing, and support teams a browser-based UI to manage the same GraphQL domain that powers the store front: inventory, pricing, customer accounts, order lifecycles, and CMS pages.
-The app is built with **Next.js 14 (App Router)**, **React 18**, **TypeScript**, **MobX**, and **graphql-request** to provide reactive data views and optimistic workflows over the `e-commerce-backend` service.
+The app is built with **Next.js 14 (Pages Router)**, **React 18**, **TypeScript**, **MobX**, and **graphql-request** to provide reactive data views and optimistic workflows over the `e-commerce-backend` service.

 ---